 The second option is that you could print out an address label and stick it on the envelop.
 This method takes a little more time, but is much neater and professional looking.

-5. Next you will need to include your return address on the envelope.
+This may sound obvious, but you will also need to include your return address on the envelope.
 Again, this can either be written on with a black marker or stuck on with a return address label.
 Your return address will go on the top right corner of the envelop and should be smaller writing or a smaller label than the publishing company’s address that is in the middle of the envelope.